 GTTP Brazil - The mission of GTTP Brazil is: (1) to improve education in Brazilian public schools and invest in capacity building by training teachers; (2) to develop tourism-related instructional materials including books, games, instructor manuals and activities; and (3) to introduce young people to the Travel & Tourism Industry and its professional opportunities during that time in their lives when they are making career choices.

-GTTP China - GTTP China has just been launched, and is under the direction of Professor Hanqin Zhang, Associate Professor of international tourism at Hong Kong Polytechnic.
+GTTP China - GTTP China was launched first in Ningbo and is under the direction of Dr. Hanqin Zhang.
+Now students from across China are participating.
+Professor of international tourism at Hong Kong Polytechnic.
 She has been teaching China tourism related subjects at both undergraduate and graduate level.
 Her research interests are tourism studies, consumer behaviour, and China hotel and tourism development and policy issues.
 Professor Zhang is coordinating pilot programs in two cities, and Chinese students will now participate in GTTP global activities.

 GTTP Jamaica - Jamaica typically welcomes more visitors each year than its population of some 2.7 million people.
 Travel & Tourism is perhaps the most important part of the Jamaican economy, directly accounting for over 10 percent of all jobs on the island in 2007 and indirectly for some 26 percent of all jobs.
 Tourism generates more than 50 percent of all foreign exchange earnings of the country.
 Information Technology, Agriculture and Mining are other important sectors of the economy.